How a speeding ticket impacts your insurance in Wisconsin

 Frequently asked questions

-You may always see a speeding ticket on your driving record, but it shouldn’t affect your insurance for more than a handful of years.
-Most insurance companies charge for tickets for three to five years, although the time period varies by carrier.
-Once the ticket is old enough, your rates may go down, assuming you were able to keep a clean driving record.
+A speeding ticket may always appear on your official record, but it shouldn’t affect your insurance for more than a few years.
+Most insurance companies charge for tickets for three to five years, although the time period varies by carrier and state.
+Once the ticket is old enough, your rates may go down, assuming you were able to keep a clean driving record during that time.

 Methodology